MH7111997/mh7111997.github.io/index.md

 <style>
     .header-section {
         display: flex;
-        justify-content: space-between;
+        justify-content: space-between; /* this spaces the details and photo apart */
-        align-items: flex-start;
-    }
+        align-items: center; /* vertically aligns content in the middle */ }

     .profile-photo {
-        width: 150px;
+        width: 150px; /* or your desired width */
-        margin-left: 20px;
-    }
+        margin-left: 20px; /* some space between the details and the photo */
+        margin-bottom: 20px; /* pushes the photo a bit downwards */ }

     .details {
-        /* Any other styling for the details section */ }
+        margin-top: 20px; /* pushes the details a bit upwards */ }
 </style>

 <div class="header-section">
     <div class="details">